bramz/rootwire.space/content/post/golang-discord-bot.md

 title: Simple Golang Discord Bot
 weight: 10
 ---
-Writing this, I assume the reader is familiar with discord and has basic golang experience.
-Here we're going to be using a pre existing package to handle the discord API.
+I assume the reader is familiar with discord and has basic golang experience.
+Here we're going to use a pre existing package to handle the discord API.
 This saves us the trouble of "reinventing the wheel" in terms of handling the API.

 ## Before We Get Started
 Before we get started, I want to recommend starting your own discord server.
 This will allow you to utilize all aspects of discord servers with a custom bot, with no restraints.
 After you have created your own server, you will need to grant authorization for your bot application.
 To do so, visit the [discord developer docs](https://discordapp.com/developers) and generate an auth token.
 We will be using this token to complete our bot to discord hand shake.

 ## Prerequisites And Our Bot Skeleton
-Prior to starting our bot skeleton, the reader may want to familiarize with the following.
+Prior to starting our bot skeleton, readers may want to familiarize themselves with the following.
 We are going to be using the `discordgo` package for golang bindings with discord.
 More information can be found here: <https://github.com/bwmarrin/discordgo>
 ```
 package main